We are an open, evolving community invested in creating, preserving, and translating knowledge

 Solving specific societal problems requires bringing together great minds with the right means.

-The Teaching Labs at SEAS and the related machine shop in the Physics Department support the educational mission of the school by providing students with hands-on experience using state-of-the-art technologies.
+The Teaching Labs at SEAS and the related machine shop in the Physics Department support the educational mission of the school by providing students with a supported learning environment to engage in hands-on research laboratory, design, and prototyping experiences using state-of-the-art technologies.

 Contact: Anas Chalah